- Summary: A Hindu festival that honours the god Ganesha

 Ganesh Chaturthi (in Hindi, गणेश चतुर्थी) also known as Vinayaka Chaturthi, is an important celebration in the Hindu calendar that honours the birth of the god Ganesha.
 Ganesha is one of the most revered gods in Hinduism and is typically depicted as a man with the head of an elephant.
 He is perceived as a god of beginnings, as a patron of the arts and the sciences, and as a remover of obstacles.
 Ganesha is the son of Shiva the destroyer and the goddess Parvati, two important deities within Hindu cosmology.
 He is also known by a number of other names within various traditions, including Ganapati, Vinayaka, Ekadanta, and Pillaiyar.

-Hinduism is a very broad term used to refer to the myriad of traditions and theologies that evolved from the Indian subcontinent over several thousand years, and as such it is impossible to define an all-encompassing Hindu theology.
+Hinduism is a very broad term used to refer to the myriad of traditions and theologies that evolved from the Indian subcontinent over several thousand years, and as such it is nearly impossible to define an all-encompassing Hindu theology.
 However, most Hindus believe in one Supreme Reality that is often called Brahman, of whom the various gods are faces or manifestations.
 Ganesha is one of the most widely worshipped of these Hindu deities and is usually honoured by Hindus regardless of their denomination.